-As at 1 January 2014, the Group had reorganised their business units based on the segments as follows:
+As at 1 January 2015, the Group had reorganised their business units based on the segments as follows:

-- The automotive segment is involved in the manufacture and sales of keypads and plastic components for automotive products. - The telecommunication segment is involved in the manufacture and sales of keypads and plastic components for telecommunication devices. - The consumer electronic segment is involved in the manufacture and sales of keypads and plastic components for consumer electronic products..
+- The automotive segment is involved in the manufacture and sales of keypads and plastic components for automotive products. - The telecommunication segment is involved in the manufacture and sales of keypads and plastic components for telecommunication devices. - The consumer electronic segment is involved in the manufacture and sales of keypads and plastic components for consumer electronic products. - The industrial & medical segment is involved in the manufacture and sales of keypads and plastic components for industrial & medical products.